Virtues of eliminating processed foods

 Health benefits of the Paleolithic diet

-The primary reason people follow a Paleo diet is for the health benefits associated with eliminating processed foods.
-While this seems straightforward, is a paleo diet healthy in the long term?
+The primary reason people follow a Paleo lifestyle is for the health benefits associated with eliminating processed foods.
+While this seems straightforward, is a paleo lifestyle healthy in the long term?

 Cutting carbohydrates, refined Health benefits of the Paleolithic diet sugar, and many additives now at play in our diets, has clear associations with improved health.

 Paleo is commonly used to lose weight.
-It's worth noting that there is no scientific consensus on the Paleo diet.
+It's worth noting that there is no scientific consensus on the Paleo lifestyle.

 The evolution of human nutrition is a long and complex story, and we don't have all the answers.

-What are the pros and cons of the Paleo diet?The pros of the Paleo diet are that you are eating whole foods that are full of nutrition and have been eaten (in one form or another) for thousands or millions of years.
+What are the pros and cons of the Paleo lifestyle?The pros of the Paleo lifestyle are that you are eating whole foods that are full of nutrition and have been eaten (in one form or another) for thousands or millions of years.

 With a bedrock of vegetables, fruits, healthy fats, and quality meats, Paleo is appealing because of its simplicity.

-The reported benefits of a Paleo diet include:
+The reported benefits of a Paleo lifestyle include: